UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ### The induction principle for computational identity types

-The judgmentally computational identity types satisfy the induction principle of the identity types.
+The computational identity types satisfy the induction principle of the identity types.
 This states that given a base point `x : A` and a family of types over the identity types based at `x`, `B : (y : A) (p : x ＝ʲ y) → UU l2`, then to construct a dependent function `f : (y : A) (p : x ＝ʲ y) → B y p` it suffices to define it at `f x refl-computational-Id`.

 ```agda
 module _